Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: PROBLEM SETTING AND NOTATIONS

 \subsection{Continuous Marginal Sensitivity Model}

 As mentioned in Section~\ref{sec:introduction}, previous works suggested bounding binary causal treatment effects under the MSM from \textcite{tan2006distributional} in presence of unobserved confounders.
 This sensitivity model involves an odds ratio of propensity scores that is bounded by a user-defined sensitivity parameter.
-Under absolute continuity assumptions, \textcite{jesson2022scalable} later extended this model to the continuous treatment case via a likelihood ratio.
-We recall their model in Appendix~\ref{sec:appendix_def}.
-In this paper, we introduce a new Continuous Marginal Sensitivity Model (CMSM) and show that it induces the one from \textcite{jesson2022scalable}. \begin{definition}{(CMSM for the APO)} Under positivity Assumption~\ref{ass:positivity_cond_treatment}, for a given treatment value $\tau \in \mathcal{T}$, for all $(\mathbf{x}, \mathbf{u}) \in \mathcal{X} \times \mathcal{U}$, there exists a \textit{sensitivity parameter} $\Gamma \geq 1$ such that
+Following this idea, a natural way to define a Continuous Marginal Sensitivity Model (CMSM) would be as in the following definition. \begin{definition}{(CMSM, formulation with $\mathbf{U}$)} Under positivity Assumption~\ref{ass:positivity_cond_treatment}, there exists a \textit{sensitivity parameter} $\Gamma \geq 1$ such that, for a given treatment value $\tau \in \mathcal{T}$, and for all $(\mathbf{x}, \mathbf{u}) \in \mathcal{X} \times \mathcal{U}$,